 HMO, then, is a great Advantage plan, perfect for those who want some extra help with out-of-pocket costs without breaking the bank.

-The most common Advantage plans are HMO and Preferred Provider Organization (PPO).
+The most common Advantage plans are HMO and Preferred Provider Organization (PPO) plans.
 Special Needs Plans (SNPs) are reserved for those eligible—if you do qualify for one, you will more than likely want to choose it over any of the other options, including HMO.

 Private-Fee-for-Service (PFFS) plans are a great option for those who frequently travel.
 However, coverage is subject to change, and it can be a difficult plan for the average person to navigate on their own.
 It is significantly more expensive than an HMO plan.

-PPO plans have a wider network and no required primary physician or referrals, but at a higher cost than an HMO plan.
-Both are excellent options, and you will reduce your out-of-pocket costs no matter which you choose.
+Preferred Provider Organization plans (PPO) have a wider network and no required primary physician or referrals, but at a higher cost than an HMO plan.

 Medicare Advantage is provided by private insurers—that means that it is up to you to seek out the best price and coverage.